rtweeks/intercom_test/docs/source/aws-serverless.rst

         unittest.main()

-The callable returned from :py:meth:`intercom_test.aws_http.ServerlessHandlerMapper.case_tester` accepts a :py:class:`dict` of test case data, some keys in which have special meaning (see :py:func:`intercom_test.aws_http.ala_http_api`).
-It does not care where this :py:class:`dict` comes from, but a :py:class:`intercom_test.framework.InterfaceCaseProvider` is specifically designed to provide that.
+The callable returned from :py:meth:`intercom_test.aws_http.ServerlessHandlerMapper.case_tester` accepts a :py:class:`dict` of test case data.
+It does not care where this :py:class:`dict` comes from, but an :py:class:`intercom_test.framework.InterfaceCaseProvider` is specifically designed to provide such a value.

+Certain keys of the test case :class:`dict` are consulted (documented in :py:class:`intercom_test.aws_http.HttpCasePreparer`) when building the event passed to the handler function, and certain other keys (documented in :py:func:`intercom_test.aws_http.confirm_expected_response`) are used for evaluating correctness of the handler function's result.

 .. _Serverless: https://www.serverless.com